How Long Does it Take to Settle a Motorcycle Lawsuit?

 Part of understanding whether a claim is fair is knowing what your case is worth.
 An insurance company is typically dangling a string in front of you to avoid the risk of a lawsuit.
 Jerry Friedman will thoroughly evaluate your case, so you know the value of your claim.
 It is critical to understand that once you accept a settlement offer, you are prohibited from filing a lawsuit.
 This prohibition exists even if your injuries require additional expensive and long-term medical treatment.

-Determining What Your New Jersey Motorcycle Accident Personal Injury Case Worth Takes Time
+Determining What Your Motorcycle Accident Personal Injury Case Is Worth

 Knowing the value of your motorcycle accident case is an essential part of making an informed decision on whether to accept an insurance company’s settlement offer.
 Without an estimate of the expenses and costs you will incur because of your injuries, you cannot tell if the settlement offer is fair.
 Because of the nature of many injuries suffered in a motorcycle accident, it is impossible to give you an exact figure.
 However, that does not mean our experienced Jersey Shore motorcycle accident attorney cannot calculate a fair estimate.